ZAGv2/Emulators/README.md

 | PlayStation / PS2 / PS3 / PSP / PS Vita | [View](tools/playstation) |
 | Xbox / Xbox 360 | [View](tools/xbox) |
 | Multi Platform | [View](tools/multi-platform) |

 ---

+## ⚠️ Legal Notice
+- **ZAG Archive does NOT host any copyrighted ROMs or pirated games.**
+- Modded ROMs or patches containing original game data are **not included**.
+- All emulator pages link only to **legal repositories**, open-source tools, or homebrew content.
+- Users are responsible for complying with their local copyright laws when using emulators and games.

+---